mr3862/edav_comparative_mosaic/comparative_study.md

 The data is partinioned by Sex first, then Age, and finally Survived.

-  - **fill:** select a variable to be filled, it is used to color each rectangle in different colors, which is same to splitting each rectangle into two smaller rectangle and then coloring each smaller rectangle in the same parent rectangle in different colors.
+  - **fill:** Select a variable to be filled, it is used to color each rectangle in different colors, which is same to splitting each rectangle into two smaller rectangle and then coloring each smaller rectangle in the same parent rectangle in different colors.
 For